-The Linksys E8450 doesn’t have a lot of features.
-It comes with a standard set of settings found in most Linksys routers, including the support for Dynamic DNS, port-forwarding, VLAN, and so on.
+The Linksys E8450 doesn't have a lot of features.
+It comes with a standard set of settings found in most Linksys routers, including support for Dynamic DNS, port-forwarding, VLAN, etc.

-The router’s Wi-Fi settings are a bit backward.
-Specifically, you can’t customize the hardware to deliver the best performance, but just the best compatibility.
-It also doesn’t support WPA and older encrypting methods — you won’t be able to use many legacy clients with the E8450.
+The router's Wi-Fi settings are a bit backward.
+Specifically, you can't customize the hardware to deliver the best performance, just the best compatibility.
+It also doesn't support WPA and older encrypting methods -- you won't be able to use many legacy clients with the E8450.

 The biggest issue I experienced was the bugginess.
-Indeed, a lot of the router’s settings and features didn’t work as intended.
+Indeed, many of the router's settings and features didn't work as intended.

-Take the Parent Controls, which is dead simple yet the only notable feature, for example.
-You supposedly can use it to manually block up to 8 certain websites (such as facebook.com, youtube.com, etc.)
+Let's take the Parent Controls, dead simple yet the only notable feature, as an example.
+Supposedly, you can manually block up to 8 websites (such as facebook.com, youtube.com, etc.)

-I tried it out, and at first, it didn’t work at all.
-As it turned out, I had to restart the router first before the changes applied.
+I tried it out, but it didn't work at all.
+As it turned out, I had to restart the router before the changes were applied.
 But then it also blocked the sites that were not on the list at random.
-It was quite a pain to use, and I ended up having to turn it off before I could really use the router.
+I had to turn it off before I could use the router more predictably.

 The Linksys E8450 doesn't allow for using channel bandwidth higher than 40MHz, and you can't customize the setting to favor performance.

-Other aspects of the router didn’t work out well in my testing, either.
+Other aspects of the router also didn't work out well in my testing.
 Hopefully, this will change via firmware upgrades.

 Linksys E8450: Reliable Wi-Fi performance

-For one, it proved to be reliable, as long as you use it mostly with the default settings — among other things, don’t use Parental Controls.
+For one, it proved reliable, as long as you use it mainly with the default settings -- among other things, don't use Parental Controls.
 I passed my three-day stress test with no issues at all.

 The range was decent, too.
-If you live in a small home of some 1600 ft2 (149 m2), chances are it can cover every corner.
+If you live in a small home of 1600 ft2 (149 m2), it can cover every corner.
 But Wi-Fi range always depends on the environment, so your mileage will vary, even by a great deal one way or the other.

 Good Wi-Fi throughputs

-And the Wi-Fi speeds weren’t bad at all, either.
-My 2×2 Wi-Fi 6 client, on the 5GHz, could connect at 1.2Gbps and registered the sustained speeds of between 685Mbps and 875Mbps from up to 40 feet (12m) away.
+And the Wi-Fi speeds weren't bad at all, either.
+My 2x2 Wi-Fi 6 client, on the 5GHz, could connect at 1.2Gbps and registered sustained speeds of between 685Mbps and 875Mbps from up to 40 feet (12m) away.